en de

 Image credit: Facebook, Jam Cafe Victoria

 Breakfast all day!
-No problem at Jam Cafe, with four locations, one in Victoria and three in Vancouver.
-The original spot opened in spring 2012 in Victoria’s Herald Street and is since then beloved by natives and tourists alike.
+No problem at Jam Cafe, with four locations — one in Victoria and three in Vancouver.
+The original spot opened in the spring of 2012 on Victoria’s Herald Street and has since been beloved by natives and tourists alike.

-Jam is known for comfort breakfast from the South, buttermilk biscuits, house made cornbread and a gigantic variety of pancakes, french toast and waffles.
-The breakfast menu is huge with lots of varieties for the sweet tooth and savory lovers.
+Jam is known for Southern-style comfort breakfasts, buttermilk biscuits, house-made cornbread, and a gigantic variety of pancakes, French toast, and waffles.
+The breakfast menu is huge with lots of varieties for both sweet and savory lovers.

 Tip #4: Nourish